jyapayne/switch-pico/README.md

 3. **Connect everything to the host and Switch**
    - Plug the USB-to-UART adapter into the computer that will run the Python bridge.
 Note the COM port (`Device Manager > Ports`) on Windows or `/dev/cu.*`/`/dev/ttyUSB*` path on macOS/Linux; pass it via `--map`/`--ports`.
    - Connect the Pico's micro USB port to the Nintendo Switch (via the dock's USB-A port, a USB-C OTG adapter, or a PC if you are only testing).
 The Pico enumerates as a Switch Pro Controller over USB.
+   - On the Switch, enable `System Settings → Controllers and Sensors → Pro Controller Wired Communication`.
    - Any SDL-compatible gamepads you want to use should also be plugged into (or paired with) the same host computer that runs the Python bridge; the bridge is the one reading them.

+### Finding your USB↔UART adapter “description” (port filtering)
+If you have multiple serial/COM devices, you can filter which ports the bridge will consider using the port **description** (or vendor/product text) shown by the OS.

+- **macOS/Linux (terminal)**:
+  - Quick list with descriptions: `python -m serial.tools.list_ports -v`
+  - Then run the bridge with a filter, for example: `controller-uart-bridge --interactive --include-port-desc CP210`
+- **Windows**:
+  - Device Manager → **Ports (COM & LPT)** → open your adapter → copy the device name/vendor text.
+  - Then run: `controller-uart-bridge --interactive --include-port-desc "USB-SERIAL CH340"`

+Filters you can use:
+- `--include-port-desc SUBSTR` (repeatable): only consider ports whose description contains the substring.
+- `--ignore-port-desc SUBSTR` (repeatable): exclude ports whose description contains the substring.
+- `--all-ports`: include non-USB serial devices in discovery (useful if your adapter isn’t tagged as USB by the OS).

 4. **Power-on order and sanity checks**
    - Power the Switch/dock so the Pico gets 5 V over USB; its USB stack must stay alive while the bridge streams data.